yast/autoyast-integration-test/README.md

 This setting is not relevant to libvirt/KVM which will run in *headless* mode anyway.

+### Running on local system

+Sometimes could be useful to run the tests in the local system.
+To do that, the `AYTESTS_LOCAL` environment variable should be set to `true`.

+    $ AYTESTS_LOCAL="true" bundle exec rspec <path/to/test.rb>

+For example:

+    $ bundle exec rspec test/sles12.rb

+Take into account that `sudo` will be used to execute testing scripts.

 ## Cleaning-up

 Two tasks for cleaning-up stuff are available.
 To remove cache